BjornFJohansson/ypkpathway/README.md

 The ypkpathway and ypkpathway_cli both produce the same result, which is a results folder containing a selection of files.
 The folder will contain:

--   The sequence of the final pathway and all intermediate vectors in Genbank format
+-   The sequence of the final pathway and all intermediate vectors in [Genbank](http://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html) format
--   IPython notebooks file describing the final assembly and intermediate assemblies.
+-   IPython notebooks files describing the final assembly and intermediate assemblies.
 -   All PCR primers needed for the amplification of pathway components.
 -   Expected diagnostic PCR product fragment lengths indicating correct and incorrect clonings.